psychemedia/storytelling-notes/hudden_dudden.md

 ```

-One notable difference between this telling and Eddie Lenihan's version is that for Lenihan, it is O'Leary's (rather than O'*Neary's*) *horse*, rather than *bullock*, that is killed by Hudden and Dudden.
+One notable difference between this telling and Eddie Lenihan's version is that for Lenihan, it is O'Leary's (rather than O'*Neary's*) *horse*, rather than *bullock*, that is killed by the two miscreants, Hudden and Dudden.

 ### Thackeray's Discovery of the Tale